cameraui/sdk/go/docs/api/types.md

 	func (l *Logger) Attention(args ...any)

-Attention writes an attention\-level \(highlighted message that should stand out in the log stream\) entry.

 <a name="Logger.CreateLogger"></a>
 ### func \(\*Logger\) CreateLogger

 	func (l *Logger) CreateLogger(opts *loggerOptions) *Logger

-CreateLogger derives a child logger that inherits the parent's prefix, pluginID and debug/trace toggles, but uses a fresh suffix and target identification \(typically a camera or sensor scope\).

 <a name="Logger.Debug"></a>
 ### func \(\*Logger\) Debug

 	func (l *Logger) Debug(args ...any)

-Debug writes a debug\-level \(diagnostic detail\) entry.
-Only emitted when DebugEnabled is true on the logger.

 <a name="Logger.Error"></a>
 ### func \(\*Logger\) Error

 	func (l *Logger) Error(args ...any)

-Error writes an error\-level \(failure or unexpected condition\) entry.

 <a name="Logger.Log"></a>
 ### func \(\*Logger\) Log

 	func (l *Logger) Log(args ...any)

-Log writes an info\-level \(general informational\) entry.

 <a name="Logger.Success"></a>
 ### func \(\*Logger\) Success

 	func (l *Logger) Success(args ...any)

-Success writes a success\-level \(confirmation of a completed operation\) entry.

 <a name="Logger.Trace"></a>
 ### func \(\*Logger\) Trace

 	func (l *Logger) Trace(args ...any)

-Trace writes a trace\-level \(very fine\-grained diagnostic detail\) entry.
-Only emitted when TraceEnabled is true on the logger.

 <a name="Logger.Warn"></a>
 ### func \(\*Logger\) Warn

 	func (l *Logger) Warn(args ...any)

-Warn writes a warning\-level \(potential problem that does not stop execution\) entry.

 <a name="ModelSpec"></a>